jeskodes/milestone-project-1-jesk/README.md

 e.g. any copied text, use of font awesome.
 Tutorials and templates.

-Initial bootstrap 5 Carousel Basic Template and rough plan for layout of page: https://getbootstrap.com/docs/5.0/examples/carousel/
+Initial Bootstrap 5 Carousel Basic Template and rough plan for layout of page: https://getbootstrap.com/docs/5.0/examples/carousel/

 Bootstrap 4 Carousel Template - with captions - which modified: